sjfke/container-interactive-shells/SomaCLI/BUILDME.md

 Files are best generated during the Docker installation using a script (create-unix-files.sh)

 * [docs.github.com: Handling line endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings)

+If Git Large File Support (LFS) as suggested in:
 * [rehansaeed.com: gitattributes Best Practices](https://rehansaeed.com/gitattributes-best-practices/)
+* 2022-09-07: CAUTION: this can cause issues with your external repository provider.
+* 2022-09-07: GitHub currently requires an additional paid-for data plan even for a 6K favicon file flagged as lfs.
+* 2022-09-07: For binary files flag as 'binary' as shown in the '.gitattributes' file.

 ```powershell
 PS1> git config --global core.autocrlf true # Global settings for line endings